 In Edgewood Manor Apartment Homes vs. RSUI Indemnity Company, the insured policyholder was the owner of an apartment complex who recaptured the “actual cash value” from the insurance company from damage caused by Hurricane Katrina.
 The insured then successfully sold the property before repairs were made.
 The terms of the sale included an assignment of the insurance claim to the buyer.

-However, the Court ultimately determined that the assignment was not valid and that the insured seller held rights to the insurance claim and possessed a legitimate claim for the “replacement cost” after the buyer performed the repairs.
+The Court ultimately determined that the assignment was not valid and that the insured seller held rights to the insurance claim and possessed a legitimate claim for the “replacement cost” after the buyer performed the repairs.

 One hurdle for the policyholder seller is to demonstrate that he or she has an insurable interest in the property.
 The Court’s decision explained that no state requires the insured to maintain an insurable interest during the course of residential or commercial property claim litigation.
 The existence of an insurable interest is determined either at the time of loss or at the time of the policy’s inception.

 In summary, you have options when a commercial or residential property claim is pending during the sale of any property.
-The seller or buyer may recover replacement costs depending on the sales agreement and the policy.
+The seller or buyer may recover replacement costs, depending on the sales agreement and the policy.
 In addition, the sales price may or may not be modified to ensure the seller and buyer are in the financial position they would have expected to be in absent the insured event.